Introduction to Navigation Course

 A full kit list with recommendations as to what works best is contained in the Joining Instructions.
 These also contain a host of helpful tips and links to articles and videos to help you get the most out of the course.

-Whilst it is not required to read anything before this Beginners Navigation course (apart from the joining instructions!).
-The official handbook of Mountain Training (National Governing Body) that covers navigation contains lots of useful information.
+Whilst it is not required to read anything before this Introduction to Navigation course (apart from the joining instructions!).
+The official handbook of Mountain Training (National Governing Body for Leadership Awards) that covers navigation contains lots of useful information.
 It is:

 Mountain Training Handbook, Volume 4, Navigation in the mountains.
 Carlo Forte.